Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 The hikers, who were roughly evenly split between women and men, carried an average of five of the Ten Essentials with them.
 The results showed that 76% of hikers reported experiencing adverse events such as hunger (50%), thirst (62%), temperature extremes (18%), and the need for rain gear (11%), but also reported feeling prepared for 89% of the 1,686 adverse events reported.
 Eighteen percent of the adverse events were medical events, which included abrasions, stings and bites, cramps, blisters, sprains, illnesses, sunburns, lacerations, and animal bites.
 The data showed that hikers were quite satisfied with their hike regardless of how many “essential” items they carried.
 Only 0.4% of hikers reported being “not satisfied” with their hike.

-Interestingly, the data showed that the number of adverse events reported actually increased with the number of items carried by people who took the survey.
+Interestingly, the data, which the team shared in a paper published in the American Journal of Emergency Medicine, showed that the number of adverse events reported actually increased with the number of items carried by people who took the survey.
 Hikers carrying four to ten items had roughly an 11 to 16 percent chance of experiencing an adverse event—roughly double that of hikers who carried one to three items.